rkcmorley/little_zebra_foundation/README.md

 Day Four
 --------------
-- Updated CSS file for the donation widget
+- Updated CSS file for the webpage
-- Created jQuery file for the donation widget's function
+- Created jQuery file for the donation widget's function (Form validation, image change based on selection and buttons behaviour)
 - Used Git for version control